-Speaking of toppings… the typical smoothie bowl is topped off with even more fruit, nut butters, nuts, seeds, grains, and dried fruit, etc. — all of which can add up to be more caloric than the smoothie part of the bowl!
+Speaking of toppings… the typical smoothie bowl is topped off with even more fruit, nut butters, nuts, seeds, grains, dried fruit, etc. — all of which can add up to be more caloric than the smoothie part of the bowl!

 How to Keep Your Smoothie Bowl in Check

 To create a filling, satisfying smoothie bowl that won’t get in the way of losing weight, it’s important it contains protein, healthy fats, and carbs in the right balance.

-Add lots of veggies
+1. Add lots of veggies

 “If a smoothie has too many high-calorie ingredients — even if they are healthy — you can end up consuming too many calories in one sitting,” Rumsey says.

-Don’t forget about protein and fat
+2. Add protein and fat

 “Many people end up adding way too much fruit to their smoothies and not enough protein or fat,” Rumsey says.

 For fat: “Add in a tablespoon of chia or hemp seeds for omega-3 fats and a tablespoon or two of nut butter or raw nuts,” she adds.

-Limit added sweeteners
+3. Limit added sweeteners

 If you add dried fruit, such as dates, stick to a max of two tablespoons and cut back slightly on the fresh fruit, Rumsey suggests.

 You can get smoothie packs at the store, but they can contain tons of added sugars in the form of corn syrup, granulated sugar, honey, sweetened fruit, and sweetened yogurt.

-Balance higher-calorie toppings with lower-calorie toppings
+4. Balance higher-calorie toppings with lower-calorie toppings

 While some toppings, such as nuts, are higher in calories, Wesszer encourages people to add them in small amounts since they can still play a role in losing weight.

-“Extra whole fruit such as kiwi, peaches, blackberries or strawberries look beautiful and don’t pack a ton of extra calories, and chia seeds are also a great option,” Wesszer says.
+“Extra whole fruit such as kiwi, peaches, blackberries, or strawberries look beautiful and don’t pack a ton of extra calories, and chia seeds are also a great option,” Wesszer says.

 Try These Delicious Smoothie Bowl Recipes

 This smoothie bowl may look too pretty to eat, but with 23 grams of protein, 10 grams of fiber, and 14 grams of healthy fat, your body will be thankful when you do.

 Cubed frozen mango and cucumber slices add a unique flavor profile that’s sweet and refreshing.

-Not just appropriate for St. Patty’s day, this verdant green smoothie bowl gets it color from a cup of raw spinach.
+Not just appropriate for St. Patty’s day, this verdant green smoothie bowl gets its color from a cup of raw spinach.

-With a scoop of Vanilla Shakeology for a protein boost, almond milk, frozen cherries, and matcha, you’ll have a sweet and nutritious snack or breakfast in just a few minutes.
+With a scoop of Vanilla Whey Shakeology for a protein boost, almond milk, frozen cherries, and matcha, you’ll have a sweet and nutritious snack or breakfast in just a few minutes.

 Smoothie bowls can definitely be a part of a nutritious eating plan — just make sure to keep an eye on portion sizes, toppings, and include proteins and healthy fats to keep them on point.